The History of the Hot Texas Wiener

-After a mere decade and a half after the original closed its doors, the emotional wounds bourne by Eddie, Margie and I may still have been too fresh, and interfered with our objective judgement.
+After a mere decade and a half after the original closed its doors, the emotional wounds bourne by Eddie, Margie and I still may have been too fresh, and got in the way of our objective judgement.
 Eddie?
 Margie?
 Think you can still handle "two away, double french extra-well with sauce, and a large birch?"
 Ready when you are, my friends.

 Many establishments, old and new, continue the tradition, and deserve to be mentioned.
-But beyond question, the most ancient lineage belongs to Libby's Lunch, serving Hot Texas Wieners from the same location–98 McBride Avenue–since 1936.
-At Libby's, one of the few Texas Wiener joints with a liquor license, you can wash your 'dog down with a cold beer (birch beer being the most authentic non-alcoholic alternative), while soaking in the majesty of Paterson's Great Falls–after Niagara, the highest on the east coast of the North American continent.
+But beyond question, the most ancient lineage belongs to Libby's Lunch, serving Hot Texas Wieners at the same location–98 McBride Avenue–since 1936.
+Libby's was always one of the few Texas Wiener joints with a liquor license, so you can wash your 'dog down with a cold beer (birch beer being the most authentic non-alcoholic alternative), while soaking in the majesty of Paterson's Great Falls–after Niagara, the highest on the east coast of the North American continent.

-Founded only in 1962, the Hot Grill can't boast of an ancient lineage like Libby's, or be in the shadow of a natural wonder.
-Instead, you will be awestruck by the ceaseless flow of customers, whose loyalty runs as deep as the gorge beneath the Great Falls.
+Founded only in 1962, the Hot Grill can't boast of an ancient lineage like Libby's, or a view of a natural wonder.
+But one can't help being awestruck by the ceaseless flow of customers, whose loyalty runs as deep as the gorge beneath the Great Falls.
 At any hour, the queue seems endless, but moves along efficiently.
 Nobody ever complains.
 For that matter, except to put in their order, they barely speak.
 People do not come to the Hot Grill to shoot the breeze.
 They have come, some from nothern Bergen County, on serious business.
 Many Texas Wiener aficianados consider Hot Grill to be the best of the best–the true spiritual heir to Johnny and Hange's.

 The Record, June 4, 1980

 What confluence of constellations confers incomparable greatness on sparkling wines from the Champagne region of France?
 What demon or sprite pirouettes upon the branch water, exhalting Kentucky bourbon above all mortal praise?
 What eternal principle presides over the ancient oak forests of the Périgord, beside whose buried treasure of truffles the rest are mere subterranean fungi?
-Fuck all if I know.
+Damned if I know.